 As we briefly mentioned earlier, there are over 74 Vanguard funds offered to UK investors.
 This gives you ample choice.
 However, you can’t invest in all of them – so you need to do some homework.

-Perhaps the most important thing to consider in your search for the best Vanguard ETF UK is the fund objective.
+One thing to consider in your search for Vanguard ETF UK is the fund objective.
 This is essentially what the ETF is looking to achieve.
 As you likely know, ETFs are different from mutual funds because they are only tasked with ‘tracking’ a specific asset, or group of assets.

 Mutual funds, however, will look to outperform the respective market.
 Nevertheless, you can head over to the Vanguard website to read what the objective of the fund is.
 As an example, the Vanguard S&P 500 ETF is tasked with tracking the index of the same name.
 This means that it will try to replicate the S&P 500 as closely as possible by buying all 500 shares at the correct weight.